Felix Ortt

 Felix Louis Ortt (9 June 1866 – 15 October 1959) was a Dutch civil engineer, writer, translator, and social reformer.
-He was known for his involvement in a wide range of progressive movements.
-Active in the Dutch animal welfare and vegetarianism movements, he co-founded the Dutch Vegetarian Association in 1894 and was a leading figure in the development of Christian anarchism in the Netherlands.
-Born in Groningen, Ortt left government service to pursue a life dedicated to nonviolence, simple living, and ethical living.
+He was active in the Dutch animal welfare and vegetarianism movements, co-founded the Dutch Vegetarian Association in 1894, and became a leading figure in the development of Christian anarchism in the Netherlands.
+Born in Groningen, Ortt left government service to pursue a life based on nonviolence, simple living, and ethical living.
 He co-founded a Christian anarchist commune, edited the journal Vrede, and translated works by J. Howard Moore into Dutch.
-Ortt's work engaged with issues such as wealth inequality, education, spirituality, and sexual ethics, making him an influential voice in early 20th-century Dutch humanitarian and anarchist thought.
+His writings addressed subjects including wealth inequality, education, spirituality, sexual ethics, vegetarianism, and parapsychology.

 Biography

 Early life and education

-Born in Groningen on 9 June 1866 into a strict Protestant family, Ortt followed the family's tradition by studying civil engineering at Delft University of Technology and working for the Dutch water management authority, Rijkswaterstaat.
-However, a bout of malaria in 1890 led him to explore natural medicine, which inspired him to adopt a vegetarian lifestyle.
+Ortt was born in Groningen on 9 June 1866 into a strict Protestant family.
+Following family tradition, he studied civil engineering at Delft University of Technology and worked for the Dutch water management authority, Rijkswaterstaat.
+A bout of malaria in 1890 led him to explore natural medicine, and he adopted vegetarianism.
 In 1894, he co-founded the Dutch Vegetarian Association.

 Christian anarchism and social reform

-Ortt's engagement with social activism deepened after encountering the works of Leo Tolstoy at a temperance congress in 1896.
-Inspired by Tolstoy's ideals of nonviolence and Christian teachings, Ortt became increasingly disillusioned with government service and resigned from Rijkswaterstaat in 1899.
-He soon left the Dutch Reformed Church and immersed himself in promoting Christian anarchism, editing the publication Vrede ("Peace"), which became an important platform for advocating nonviolence, simplicity, and ethical living.
-This period marked his transition from an engineer to a dedicated social reformer, focusing on issues of wealth inequality, compassion, and spiritual integrity.
+Ortt became more involved in social activism after encountering the works of Leo Tolstoy at a temperance congress in 1896.
+Influenced by Tolstoy's ideas on nonviolence and Christianity, he became disillusioned with government service and resigned from Rijkswaterstaat in 1899.
+He later left the Dutch Reformed Church and became involved in Christian anarchism.
+He edited Vrede ("Peace"), a journal that promoted nonviolence, simplicity, and ethical living.

 Commune and writing

-In 1900, Ortt co-founded a Christian anarchist commune near Blaricum, attempting to create a community based on the teachings of Jesus, with an emphasis on nonviolence, vegetarianism, and simplicity.
-The commune included a horticultural group, a printing press, and a bakery, but internal disputes over religious interpretations eventually led to its dissolution in 1903.
-Despite this setback, Ortt documented the experience in his novel series Felicia and continued his activism by writing and editing publications that disseminated his ideas on humanitarianism, ethics, and social justice.
+In 1900, Ortt co-founded a Christian anarchist commune near Blaricum, which attempted to create a community based on the teachings of Jesus, with an emphasis on nonviolence, vegetarianism, and simplicity.
+The commune included a horticultural group, a printing press, and a bakery, but internal disputes over religious interpretation contributed to its dissolution in 1903.
+Ortt later described the experience in his novel series Felicia and continued to write and edit works on humanitarianism, ethics, and social reform.

-Ortt also became an active member of the Rein Leven-Beweging ("Pure Life Movement"), which focused on promoting spiritual purity, sexual ethics, and moral conduct.
-His writings on love, marriage, and sexuality often sparked debates and controversy, especially due to his support for more progressive ideas on free marriage.
-Despite criticism from more conservative members, he stayed dedicated to promoting a lifestyle rooted in spiritual and ethical principles, making a notable impact on the intellectual and moral discourse of his era.
+Ortt was also active in the Rein Leven-Beweging ("Pure Life Movement"), which promoted spiritual purity, sexual ethics, and moral conduct.
+His writings on love, marriage, and sexuality drew criticism, especially because of his support for free marriage.

 Translation work

-Ortt translated several works by American zoologist J. Howard Moore into Dutch.
+Ortt translated several works by the American zoologist J. Howard Moore into Dutch.